 An express trust may, for example, be set up formally by parents to manage the family home for the benefit of their children after their deaths.
 Another relative may be the trustee.
 He or she will need to deal with differences of option that the children may have about what to do with the property once they become beneficiaries.
 If agreement cannot be reached by the children or their relative, TOLATA allows any one of them to approach the court to obtain a fair resolution.

 TOLATA will also be the applicable law where, for example, a couple may have lived together for many years in a property they regarded as their family home.
 The house may have been registered in only one of their names, but both may have contributed to the mortgage payments, household expenses, and improvements to the property.
-If the relationship subsequently breaks down, a court may recognise that an implied trust had arisen if the couple had a shared intention to regard the house as jointly owned.
+If the relationship later breaks down, a court may recognise that an implied trust had arisen if the couple had a shared intention to regard the house as jointly owned.
 In such a situation the person in whose name the property is registered will be considered to have held it in trust for his or her ex-partner who has a beneficial interest.
 TOLATA assists a court to quantify the proportion and value of that interest.

 Why do trust claims have time limits?